LimeSurvey: History

 LimeSurvey was registered as a SourceForge.net project called PHPSurveyor on February 20, 2003 and was originally written by the Australian software developer Jason Cleeland.
 The first public release, version 0.93, was published on March 5, 2003.
 The project quickly developed a large audience of users after the development of advanced features such as branching (conditions), token control and templating.

 In 2004, during the 2004 U.S. presidential election, PHPSurveyor was used to gather data about voting irregularities.
 It identified over 13500 incidents in the first 10 hours of voting and was selected as part of their Election Incident Reporting System.

 On May 17, 2007 the project name was changed from PHPSurveyor to LimeSurvey in order to make software licensing easier by not including PHP in the name.

 In late 2008, a LimeSurvey hosting service named LimeService was created by LimeSurvey project leader Carsten Schmitz.
 It hosts LimeSurvey for users for a small fee per response.

 As of June 4, 2008, LimeSurvey was ranked on SourceForge.net with an overall rank of 99 out of over 100,000 projects as of June 4, 2008.

 In 2009, LimeSurvey participated in the Google Summer of Code, a program encouraging students older than 18 years old to work on projects aimed at helping open-source projects.
 The student projects helped develop the interface and statistical modules of the upcoming LimeSurvey 2.0.

 In 2010, LimeSurvey again participated in Google Summer of Code.
-Students developed a Database Storage Engine for LimeSurvey 2.0, and implemented the much demanded “File upload question” type.
+Students developed a Database Storage Engine for LimeSurvey 2.0, and implemented the "File upload question" type.
 In November, LimeSurvey also participated in the Google Code-in, a similar program rewarding high school students to contribute to open source projects.
-Tasks ranged from improving LimeSurvey’s Wikipedia pages to enhancing the user interface.
+Tasks ranged from improving LimeSurvey's Wikipedia pages to enhancing the user interface.
 LimeSurvey also participated in the 2011 Google Summer of Code.

 As of 2010, LimeSurvey had 2,944 weekly downloads on SourceForge, and an Alexa traffic rank of 32,633.

 Version 2.0

 In 2012 the LimeSurvey development team released LimeSurvey 2.0.
-The code base for LimeSurvey 2.0 was completely re-written from scratch using a MVC (Model–view–controller) approach and the Yii PHP framework.
+The code base for LimeSurvey 2.0 was completely re-written from scratch using a MVC (model–view–controller) approach and the Yii PHP framework.
 Besides the structural code changes aimed at better modularity the new version also has a new GUI with a completely new design using AJAX technology.